 - 28 oz. stewed tomatoes, with juices, pureed in the food processor

-- 1 tsp. dried dill, may substitute 1-2 Tbs. fresh dill, if preferred
+- 1 tsp. dried dill may substitute 1 tablespoon fresh dill, if preferred

-- 1 1/2 cups whipping cream or half and half (if using half and half, you may need to thicken the soup with a cornstarch slurry)
+- 1 1/2 cups whipping cream or half and half (if using half and half, you may need to thicken the soup with a bit of cornstarch slurry)

 Instructions

-- Using the saute setting on the Instant Pot, melt the desired amount of butter; add scallions, garlic, and celery, cooking the vegetables for just a couple minutes.
+- Using the sauté setting on the Instant Pot, melt the butter; add scallions, garlic, and celery, cooking the vegetables for just a couple minutes.

 - When the timer sounds, use a quick release to release all the pressure from Instant Pot; unlock the lid, then stir in the cream.